dylanmeca/dylanmeca.github.io/_posts/2021-04-28-scienlib-documentation.md

 Scienlib is a scientific python library that adds math functions and adds other functions such as fisic.

 More information about the project at: [https://github.com/dylan14567/scienlib](https://github.com/dylan14567/scienlib)

+# Introduction

+Information about the installation and more details in: [https://github.com/dylan14567/scienlib](https://github.com/dylan14567/scienlib)

+This page is the scienlib project documentation.